luigiaparicio/openshift-cluster-config-expand/README.md

 # Openshift Cluster Config Expanded
 Setting up an OpenShift cluster using Kustomize and ArgoCD by using [openshift-cluster-config](https://github.com/luigiaparicio/openshift-cluster-config) as a base

-This is to show you can load in core components from one repo and use `kustomize` to modify it/add to it for your specifc cluster with anotherin a GitOps method of managing clusters.
+This is to show you can load in core components from one repo and use `kustomize` to modify it/add to it for your specifc cluster with another in a GitOps method of managing clusters.

 ## Installing ArgoCD